Powerlearnproject/se-day1-assignment-Sharonmbuya/README.md

 Describe the process of setting up a new repository on GitHub.
 What are the key steps, and what are some of the important decisions you must make during this process?
+    1.Go to GitHub and log in or create an account.

 Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?